emmanuelotoo/easy-send/README.md

 # Easy-Send

-Personal WhatsApp chatbot that sends MTN MoMo (Ghana) payments via natural-language commands.
+Personal WhatsApp chatbot that sends Ghana mobile money (MTN, Telecel, AirtelTigo) payments via natural-language commands.
 Single user, runs locally.

 ## How it works

-You message your own WhatsApp number; the bot parses commands like `send 50 to Kojo` or `send 20 to 0241234567`, asks for confirmation, then dispatches the transfer via Paystack.
+You message your own WhatsApp number; the bot parses commands like `send 50 to Kojo` or `send 20 to 0241234567`, looks up the recipient's registered name, and asks you to confirm before dispatching the transfer via Paystack.
+Recipients can be on MTN, Telecel, or AirtelTigo — the network is detected automatically from the number.
 Funds come from your MTN MoMo wallet (auto-charged when the Paystack balance is low).

 ## Setup